Does your height really determine how successful a person you are?

 Men on the other hand tend to be more accommodative in their romantic liaisons and are likelier to date women who are shorter than average height.

-That does not mean that your life and career will be determined by your height alone.
+Tall or not, do note that your life and career will not be determined by your height alone.

 Some of the highest paid actors and sportsmen in the world are way below what’s considered average or normal height.

 Robert Downey Jr., Tom Cruise, Kit Harrington and Jenifer Lopez to name a few.